Statement execution

 4. Click Apply.

-SQL Query History customization
+Query History customization

-If you want to remove one or more columns from the SQL Query History grid, use the Customization window.
+If you want to remove one or more columns from the Query History grid, use the Customization window.

 SQL Query History context menu

-SQL Query History enables the following actions:
+Query History enables the following actions:

 1. Success verification check